moscibrodzka/ipole-lic/README.md

 2. in decs.h

-   set resolution of the image (res: 256x256 is prefered)
+   set resolution of the image (res: 256x256 by default)

-   set FOV (160 muas by default)
+   set FOV (fov: 128 muas by default)

    choose color scale of the output ppm files